cashubtc/awesome-cashu/README.md

 - [Nutshell](https://github.com/cashubtc/nutshell) is a CLI wallet available through PyPi.
 It comes with builtin Tor, supports multiple mints, and can send and receive tokens on nostr, and supports pay-to-script-hash (P2SH) tokens.
 - [Nutstash](https://github.com/gandlafbtc/nutstash-wallet) is a Cashu web wallet with many features such as multimint support and support for sending and receiving tokens via nostr.
 Nutstash is written in TypeScript and uses the [cashu-ts](https://github.com/cashubtc/cashu-ts) library.
-- [eNuts](https://enuts.cash) is a Cashu wallet for Android and IOS.
-It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Minibits](https://github.com/minibits-cash/minibits_wallet) is a mobile Cashu wallet with a focus on performance and usability.
 - [Cashcrab](https://github.com/thesimplekid/cashcrab) is a Cashu wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with nostr integration for contacts and messaging.
 - [Cashu.me](https://github.com/cashubtc/cashu.me) is another web wallet built on Quasar and Vue.js.
 It is written in JavaScript and TypeScript.
 - [Macadamia](https://github.com/zeugmaster/macadamia) is a Cashu wallet for iOS written in Swift.
-- [BoardwalkCash.com](https://boardwalkcash.com/setup) is a dollar-based CashuBTC wallet built on top of Bitcoin and connected to Nostr.
+- [BoardwalkCash](https://github.com/MakePrisms/boardwalkcash) is a dollar-based CashuBTC wallet built on top of Bitcoin and connected to Nostr.
 - [Safebox](https://github.com/trbouma/safebox) is a Python implementation of a Cashu wallet component that lives in nostr and is intended for use by services that need a custodial wallet for Lightning payments.
 Still experimental
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu wallet written in Zig.
 - [bullishNuts](https://github.com/thebullishbitcoiner/bullishnuts) is an ecash wallet in early beta phase.